Tisawesomeness/Minecord/README.md

 - *Owner:* The user ID of the bot owner.
 The bot will work when owner is 0, but it is *highly encouraged* to set this value.

 - *Log Channel:* The bot will send any logging messages to this channel.
 Set to 0 to disable.
+- *Join Log Channel:* The bot will send server join/leave messages to this channel.
+Set to 0 to disable.
 - *Is Self Hosted:* Leave as `true` if you are self-hosting the bot.
 - *Author:* The name of the person hosting the bot.
 - *Author Tag:* The Discord tag of the person hosting the bot.